Chapter 3: Death and his Friends

 Neither was ideal.
 If Aayan had any siblings left, he’d no doubt feel the same.

-“Your brother is the only person Darien rivals in depravity.”
+“Your brother is the only person to rival Darien in depravity.”

 Jameson Kemp, as Holden’s only older brother, had an example to set.
 Except he took that as a challenge to see how much trouble he could get away with at court.
 He’d told Aayan once that it was to protect his younger brothers, to be so bad that no matter what they did they wouldn’t face so harsh a punishment.